 - Issues With Your Thermostat

-- A diaphragm or airlock is broken.
+- A diaphragm or airlock is degraded.

 - There’s a low level of water.